dsp-jetpack/JetPack/doc/deployment_guide.md

 **User defined Certificates and Keys for Octavia secure container communication** For secure communication Octavia containers use certificates and keys to communicate with the load balancers and with each other.
 The users can set the octavia_generate_certs attribute in settings.ini file to provide their own certificates and keys or keep octavia_generate_certs set to true (Default value) to let Octavia auto generate these certificates and keys.

-* To use user defined certificates and keys, the user needs to set octavia_generate_certs attribute to FALSE in the settings.ini file,
+* To use user defined certificates and keys, the user needs to set octavia_generate_certs attribute to FALSE in the settings.ini file.

 ```bash
     $ octavia_generate_certs=false